Dan Nuxoll, President

 Dan Nuxoll grew up in Queens and attended Stuyvesant High School in Manhattan, later moving on to Vassar College.
 Following his return to New York in 1997, Dan began working with Rooftop Films and became full-time Program Director of Rooftop Films in 2002 and was named President in 2020.
 The programming for Rooftop Films has received increasing acclaim over the last years, and Dan has curated and organized events across North America and Europe.
 Dan has expanded Rooftop’s search and acquisition of stunning new venues, helped to expand their event production, rentals and sponsorship divisions, and has managed partnerships with the Academy of Motion Picture Arts and Sciences, Sundance Film Festival, Tribeca Film Festival, Hot Docs, BAM Cinematek, MoMA, SXSW Film Festival, and he was instrumental in creating the Queens Drive-In and Brooklyn Drive-In in 2020 and in bringing the New York Film Festival to both of those venues.
 Dan also works as a writer, director, producer, composer and sound designer for films and theater, including work on the feature documentaries Kiss My Snake and Narrrowsburg and co-writing the off-broadway play Eat the Devil in 2019.
 Dan has served on film juries for SXSW, Slamdance, River Run, Doc NYC, IFFB, and the Denver International Film Festival, and has been named to Indiewire’s Influencers list as well as Brooklyn Magazine’s list of The 100 Most Influential People in Brooklyn Culture.

-Mark Elijah Rosenberg, Founder & Director Emeritus
+Mark Elijah Rosenberg, Founder and former Artistic Director

 Dominic Davis, Senior Programmer